Hawaii State & Federal Solar Tax Credits

 Solar Tax Credits

-The Hawaii State tax credit is still set at 35%.
-The 30% Federal Solar tax credits are changing.
+The Hawaii State tax credit is set at 35%.

-There are differnt rules for Residential and Commercial solar systems.
+for the 30% Federal tax Credit, there are different rules for purchasing residential and commercial solar systems.
 Time is of the essence for commercial systems to receive the 30% tax credit.

-You can find updates for Commercial Federal Solar Tax Credits here.
+You can find the latest updates for Commercial Federal Solar Tax Credits here.

 Read below to learn more about what the current tax credits are, how to claim your credits and any upcoming changes.